jhuhtanen/tikawe-skillr/README.md

 Note: This is NOT part of the default implementation because no additional python packages are not allowed to be installed.
 The site WILL function without this dependency.

+===

+## Delivery on 30.04.2025
+* Current functionality:

+User can register and loging to the site.
+They can request forgotten password link and reset password using it.
+User can create a skill listing, edit it and delete it.
+User can search skills by using text search from title or description.

+NOTE: In order for the app to work the config.py from project root needs to be copied to instance folder.
+I couldn't figure out why it needs to be copied there yet but application uses config keys and instance folder is by default on gitignore because it's instance level data.